 Meet San Francisco-based designer, Noz Nozawa!
 After leaving a successful marketing career, Noz Nozawa launched Noz Design in 2014 to transform a lifelong passion into her dream job.
 Now known for some of the boldest and most original interiors in the Bay Area and beyond, the California native was named Sunset Magazine’s 2020 Best Designer of the West.

-You can bring home 8 of Noz’s favorite Fireclay Tiles with our exclusive Noz Design Sample Pack.
-Mix and match your favorites for a one-of-a-kind color palette.
+You can bring home Noz’s curated color selections and mix and match your favorites for a one-of-a-kind color palette.
 Featuring 2x4 ceramic samples in Milky Way, Alpaca, Sorbet, Bryce Canyon, Glacier Bay, Tidewater, Caribbean and Blue Velvet.

 What made you choose this palette?